firebolt-db/godocs/docs/Guides/managing-your-organization/service-accounts.md

 ---
 layout: default
-title: Service accounts (Beta)
+title: Service accounts
 description: Learn about creating service account users for Firebolt.
-nav_order: 3
+nav_order: 8
 parent: Managing your organization
 grand_parent: Guides
 ---

-# Creating a service account (Beta)
+# Creating a service account
 {: .no_toc}

-A service account user can access Firebolt programmatically **only**.
+Create service account for access programmatic access **only** to Firebolt.

+{: .note}
+Creating a service account requires the org_admin role.

+Creating new a service account can be done in two ways - using SQL or the UI.
+Once the user is created, link the service account to users to allow them programmatic access.

-## SQL commands for managing service account users
+## SQL commands for managing service account

 To create a service account user, follow these steps: